Jack McGregor: Pittsburgh Penguins

-The team was officially named February 10, 1967, after more than 26,000 entries from a newspaper contest were fielded.

-McGregor's wife, Carol, named them the "Penguins" since the team would play in the Pittsburgh Civic Arena, which had been dubbed "The Igloo" by the locals.
-Meanwhile, Jack McGregor obtained Andy Bathgate for the team's first pick in the 1967 NHL Expansion Draft.
+The team was officially named on February 10, 1967, after more than 26,000 entries from a newspaper contest were fielded.
+McGregor's wife, Carol, named them the "Penguins" since the team would play in the Civic Arena, which had been dubbed "The Igloo" by the locals.
+Meanwhile, McGregor obtained Andy Bathgate for the team's first pick in the 1967 NHL expansion draft.

-McGregor was also responsible for the Penguins' their first mascot, Penguin Pete, an Ecuadorian-born penguin on loan from the Pittsburgh Aquazoo.
+McGregor was also responsible for the Penguins' first mascot, Penguin Pete, an Ecuadorian-born penguin on loan from the Pittsburgh Zoo.
 The bird was meant as a surprise for McGregor's son, Doug, for his ninth birthday.
-Pete made a six appearances at various Penguins' home games before dying from pneumonia.
+Pete made a six appearances at various Penguins home games before dying from pneumonia.
 McGregor sent Pete to an area taxidermist, and was he later displayed in the lobby of the Penguins team offices at the arena until several callers objected to the stuffed bird.

-On October 11, 1967, Clarence Campbell and McGregor jointly dropped the ceremonial first puck of the Penguins opening home game against the Montreal Canadiens.
-The Penguins would go 27-34-13 that year.
-However, during the 1969-70 NHL season, financial issues caught up with the team.
-The investors were "tapped out" after having invested in a pro soccer team, the Pittsburgh Phantoms.
+On October 11, 1967, NHL president Clarence Campbell and McGregor jointly dropped the ceremonial first puck of the Penguins opening home game against the Montreal Canadiens.
+The Penguins would go 27–34–13 that year.
+However, during the 1969–70 NHL season, financial issues caught up with the team.
+The investors were "tapped out" after having invested in a professional soccer team, the Pittsburgh Phantoms.
 The Penguins were sold to the Donald Parsons Group out of Michigan.
 The Penguins would be sold by Parsons three years later.

 Amarillo Wranglers

-McGregor also founded the Pittsburgh Penguins' second farm team, the Amarillo Wranglers, and served as team president.
-The Wranglers participated in the 1968-69 season, then suspended operations.
+McGregor also founded the Penguins' second farm team, the Amarillo Wranglers, and served as team president.
+The Wranglers participated in the 1968–69 season, then suspended operations.
 After a one season hiatus, the team returned for the 1970–71 CHL season, but permanently ceased operations after that season.

 Bridgeport Bluefish

-In 1998 McGregor and his wife, Mary-Jane Foster, founded the Bridgeport Bluefish, a minor league baseball franchise in the Atlantic League.
+In 1998, McGregor and his wife, Mary-Jane Foster, founded the Bridgeport Bluefish, a minor league baseball franchise in the Atlantic League.
 Prior to the 2006 season, the franchise was purchased by Get Hooked, LLC, a group of investors from Fairfield County, Connecticut that includes McGregor and Foster as co-owners.
 However, Get Hooked dropped the Bluefish prior to the 2008 season in favor of seeking a new ballpark for the city of Yonkers, New York.
 The Bluefish were purchased by Frank Boulton, who is also the owner of the Long Island Ducks and the founder of the Atlantic League.